Welcome, Stephen Reynolds. He’s sharing ways to include veggies into summer treats!

-This pumpkin cheesecake will inevitably be heaven in a smooth and creamy cream cheese cake bite encompassing cinnamon-vanilla-nutmeg notes interwoven with pumpkin galore – great for the summertime.
-With the sun beaming bright in your eyes and beating down on your tan skin, sunglasses and sunscreen lotion could use some additional reinforcement.
-Pumpkins provide 200% of your daily value of vitamin A, filtering harmful sun rays that can damage eye tissues, not to mention, the carotenoids in the big orange Jack help skin remain wrinkle-free, an added bonus in a season where it’s suns out, guns out and hot-body baring everywhere.
+This pumpkin cheesecake will inevitably be heaven in a smooth and creamy cream cheesecake bite encompassing cinnamon-vanilla-nutmeg notes interwoven with pumpkin galore – great for the summertime.
+With the sun beaming brightly in your eyes and beating down on your tan skin, sunglasses and sunscreen lotion could use some additional reinforcement.
+Pumpkins provide 200% of your daily value of vitamin A, filtering harmful sun rays that can damage eye tissues, not to mention, the carotenoids in the big orange Jack help skin remain wrinkle-free, an added bonus in a season where it’s sunning out, guns out and hot-body baring everywhere.

 2. Zucchini Spice Muffins

 Light and satisfying, muffins fit the bill as a summery snack.
 Zucchini spice muffins have a zesty touch of citrus and a fitting zing of ginger and cinnamon to complement the main ingredient of zucchini – a warmer weather staple in the produce section.
 Zucchinis are loaded with Vitamin C, which helps metabolize cholesterol to counter all the meat you devour during backyard barbeque days.